potofu20061027/-/README.md

 Usage
 1. Upload an Audio File
 First, upload the audio file you want to process (MP3 or WAV).
-After uploading, choose the format (MP3 or WAV) for processing.
+Before uploading, choose the format (MP3 or WAV) for processing.

 2. Audio Data Processing
 After uploading the file, you can select from the following three processing options: